djak250/jiraDetails/README.md

 ## Arguments
 - `--git`
--- Use this option when passing in git branch out.
+  - Use this option when passing in git branch out.
 Will return the branches in the same format with the jira summaries to the end of each line
--- NOTE: This will only match the first issue per line, to remain consistent with a single line for each branch.
+  - NOTE: This will only match the first issue per line, to remain consistent with a single line for each branch.
 Eg., feature/ABC-1234-and-DEF-5678 will only match the ABC-1234, and display it's summary.
+  - Add `--color` to `git branch` and `git branch --all` maintain color output when piped through `jiraDetails`.
   ```shell
   * feature/ABC-100 | Detail JiraDetails
     feature/ABC-101 | Document JiraDetails